 Many people prefer to adopt animals when they are young, but older animals might have one thing younger animals never have: training.

-Not only does training an animal require a significant time commitment, it's often expensive too.
-A six-week individual puppy training class at PetSmart is $119.
-Add to that the cost of books you might want to buy to help supplement your furry friend's training.
+Not only does training an animal require a significant time commitment, it’s often expensive too.
+A six-week individual puppy training class can cost hundreds of dollars — or more.
+Add to that the cost of books you might want to buy to help supplement your furry friend’s training.

 Even when older animals are not fully trained, they often recognize simple cues like “sit” and “stay.”
 They’ve also usually been housebroken, so you can skip the whole chewing-on-everything, the-world-is-my-bathroom phase — saving you money on home goods.